alephium/docs/docs/dapps/index.md

 interact with the blockchain and a developer friendly framework for compiling, testing and deploying smart contracts.

+## Getting Started with a template

+The easiest way to get started with building dApps on Alephium is to use one of the available templates.

+* [Node.js template](https://github.com/alephium/nodejs-dapp-template): A simple faucet dApp built with Node.js.
+* [Next.js template](https://github.com/alephium/nextjs-dapp-template): A simple faucet dApp built with Next.js.
+* [React template](https://github.com/alephium/react-dapp-template): A simple react template.

+## Concepts and Standards

 Here, you'll find information on high-level [concepts](/dapps/concepts/overview) and [standards](/dapps/standards/fungible-tokens), as well as practical